KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 **Video Snapshot:** | ![918-snapshot](images/918-2018-07-16-00h46m40s002-small.png) | ![815-snapshot](images/815-2018-07-16-01h01m56s830-small.png)
 **Time Series:**    | ![918-timeseries](images/101_918_Test_1_340539.png)           | ![815-timeseries](images/101_815_Test_1_340539.png)

-TODO: programmatisch bestätigen, dass diese beiden activities in obiger Tabelle vom final model korrekt unterschieden werden können.

 As both time series diagrams have differing total acceleration peaks, it seems that a threshold algorithm could distinguish this fall from the activity of daily living.
 Maybe such a threshold algorithm also could have been a good candidate for a benchmark model.

 ### Reflection

-TODO:
-- discuss one or two particular aspects of the project you found interesting or difficult:

 The problem to solve is to distinguish falls from activities of daily living using sensor data.
 Two machine learning classifiers -- K-Nearest Neighbors classifier and LSTM Recurrent Neural Network -- were tested as potential solutions to this problem.
 In order to make them work, the following steps have been performed: